-Not to stress you out, but the arrival of the new year means we are just seven months away from the original deadline of July 26, 2018, in which all nutrition labels must comply with the U.S. Food and Drug Administration’s new Nutrition Facts and Supplement Facts Label and Serving Size final rules.
+Not to stress you out, but we are just months away from the original deadline of July 26, 2018, in which all nutrition labels must comply with the U.S. Food and Drug Administration’s new Nutrition Facts and Supplement Facts Label and Serving Size final rules.
 While this deadline has been extended to Jan.
 1, 2020, for manufacturers with $10 million or more in annual food sales and Jan.
 1, 2021 for manufacturers with less than $10 million in annual food sales, now is the time to start modifying labels and processes.

 Nutrition Labels: What will Change?